AllanPedin/Git-Workshop/README.md

 console.log("Hello <Your name>!")
 ```
 # Stage your changes
+Staging is a way of picking which files you would like to be in your next commit(save)

+for our purposes we will want to commit everything we changed so we use:
 ```
 git add .
 ```
 # Commit your changes
+Commit is like making a save file, youll always be able to go back and look at your old commits

 ```
 git commit -m "Added Hello World"
 ```
-Commit is like making a save file, youll always be able to go back and look at your old commits
-# Push your commit
+# Push your commits
 ```
 git push
 ```